FDio/vpp/src/plugins/linux-cp/lcp.rst

 is stored in the buffer's meta data so that it is available to all output features.
 Then the packet is sent through the physical interface's IP output feature arc.

 All ARP packets are x-connected from the tap to the physical.

 Physical to Host
 ^^^^^^^^^^^^^^^^

-All ARP packets received on the physical are sent to the paired Tap.
-This allows the Linux network stack to build the nieghbour table.
+All ARP packets received on the physical are sent to the paired tap.
+This allows the Linux network stack to build the neighbor table.

 IP packets that are punted are sent to the host.
 They are sent on the tap that is paired with the physical on which they were originally received.
-The packet is sent on the Tap/Tun 'exactly' as it was received (i.e. with the L2 rewrite) but post any translations that input features may have made.
+The packet is sent on the tap/tun 'exactly' as it was received (i.e. with the L2 rewrite) but post any translations that input features may have made.